sparkrnyc/sparkrnyc.github.io/_pages/joinus.md

 If you want to learn and contribute to SPARKR, sign up in 5 simple steps:

-1. Sign up for [Github](https://github.com), you need the Github userid,
+1. Sign up for [Github](https://github.com), remember your Github userid,
 2. Sign up for SPARKR [here](https://goo.gl/tdt8a6),
 3. You will receive an invitation to join the [SPARKR Slack team](https://sparkrteam.slack.com),
 4. Accept the SPARKR Slack team invitation,